If you are a GRAMMY® voter, I hope you will give Hypnosis your consideration in the Instrumental Solo category. Thank you.

-Don Bailey has recorded for Summit, Genuin, Parnassus, and Albany Records.
-In its review of his debut CD Voyage, American Record Guide praised his “impeccably controlled sound… full of artful colors and nuances…exceptional attention to detail…unfailing precision”.
+New York flutist Don Bailey has recorded for Summit, Genuin, Parnassus, and Albany Records.
+In its review of his debut Voyage CD, American Record Guide praised his “impeccably controlled sound… full of artful colors and nuances…exceptional attention to detail…unfailing precision”.
 Fanfare said his Tribute CD was “…a delight from beginning to end… Bailey boasts a brilliant technique and a bristling sense of excitement.”
 WXXI Classical Radio, Rochester, NY said his Hypnosis CD is a “…sparkling CD, filled with charming miniatures by Ibert, Godard, Rutter, Larson and more… The end result is an entrancing album that will stay with you long after the last note has died away.”

 A native of Clarksdale, Mississippi, Don began his career in Dallas.
-He is a former university professor, board member of both the Greater Dallas Youth Orchestra and the New York Flute Club, and past president of the Texas Flute Society and the Louisiana Flute Society, which he founded.
+He is a former university professor, board member of both the Greater Dallas Youth Orchestra and the New York Flute Club, and past president of the Texas Flute Society and the Louisiana Flute Society.
 He has performed at festivals in Aspen, Colorado, Nice, France, and Spoleto, Italy, among others, and at several National Flute Association conventions.
 In May of 2020 he will join the faculty of the Ischia Chamber Music Festival in Sorrento, Italy where he will perform and coach chamber music ensembles.

 He is Director and Flutist of Voyage Unlimited, Inc., a New York not-for-profit committed to the performance, recording, and publication of new and standard chamber music for flute.
 As solo flutist with Classical Quintessence aboard the Cunard cruise ship Vistafjord, he performed with Polish pianist/composer Adam Manijak, who has become an integral part of the Voyage Unlimited mission.
 The Voyage Unlimited Series of new orchestrations by Don and Adam is published by Falls House Press and distributed by Theodore Presser.

-Don performs with collaborative pianists Donald Sulzen of the Munich Piano Trio, Dianne Frazer of Louisiana State University, and with the acclaimed Attacca Quartet, formed at The Juilliard School in 2003.
+Don performs with collaborative pianists Donald Sulzen of the Munich Piano Trio and Dianne Frazer of Baton Rouge, LA, and with Attacca, Juilliard’s Graduate Resident String Quartet.
 He has performed in Alice Tully and Bruno Walter Halls in Lincoln Center, Columbia Artists Management (CAMI) Hall, New York Society for Ethical Culture, and Munich’s Gasteig among others, and live for WNYC radio at Symphony Space.
-He performed on the American Landmark Festival series with New York pianist Leslie Jones, and reaching out to an even wider audience, he performed in a Manhattan showcase of “world music” blending Afro Cuban, Brazilian, Spanish, Italian and Columbian styles with composer, film-scorer and guitarist Christopher Caliendo of Los Angeles.
+He performed on the American Landmark Festival series with pianist Leslie Jones, and reaching out to an even wider audience, he performed in a Manhattan showcase of “world music” blending Afro Cuban, Brazilian, Spanish, Italian and Columbian styles with composer, film-scorer and guitarist Christopher Caliendo of Los Angeles.
 Other performances include those with the Aspen Festival Orchestra, the Dallas Chamber Orchestra, the Dallas Bach Orchestra, the Shreveport Symphony, and Voices of Change.

-During the summer of 2005, Don worked closely with composer Gian Carlo Menotti at his home in Scotland, Don compiled a chronology of the composer’s works.
-As Menotti’s guest at the Festival of Two Worlds in Spoleto, Italy, he co-curated and performed on the Concerti di Mezzogiorno and Umbria Segreta chamber music concerts, sharing the stage with the Attacca Quartet and celebrated pianist Jean-Yves Thibaudet, among others.
-In February 2007, he contracted members of the Dallas Symphony Orchestra and Dallas Opera Orchestra and recorded Menotti’s The Old Maid and the Thief, produced by Lone Spring Arts.
-The CD was released December 1, 2007 by Albany Records.
+During the summer of 2005, Don worked closely with composer Gian Carlo Menotti at his home in Scotland, compiling a chronology of the composer’s works, and later at the Festival of Two Worlds in Spoleto, Italy organizing and performing on the chamber music concerts.
+In February 2007, he collaborated with members of the Dallas Symphony Orchestra and Dallas Opera Orchestra in a recording of Menotti’s The Old Maid and the Thief, produced by Lone Spring Arts and released December 1, 2007 by Albany Records.

-Don completed his Masters and most of his DMA at the University of North Texas before accepting his first university teaching position in Louisiana.
-He continued his studies at the Aspen Music Festival, and the Académie d’été in Nice, France.
-His teachers include the distinguished flutists Julius Baker, Harvey Boatright, Michel Debost, Sharon Lebsack, Alain Marion, Judith Mendenhall, George Morey, Marcel Moyse, and Albert Tipton.
+Don studied flute at the doctoral level at the University of North Texas, and summers at the Aspen Music Festival, and the Académie d’été in Nice, France.
+His teachers include the distinguished flutists Julius Baker, Michel Debost, Alain Marion, Judith Mendenhall, George Morey, Marcel Moyse, and Albert Tipton.

-His flute is a handmade 14-carat gold Brannen-Cooper.
+His flute is a handmade 14-carat gold Brannen-Cooper flute.